clash-lang/clash-shockwaves/docs/howto/LUTS.md

 ## How to add translations for difficult to unpack types
 Sometimes, you find yourself face to face with a type that cannot be represented properly using the standard translators - or the implementation is simply too much work.
-In that case, you make consider using _lookup tables_.
+In that case, you may consider using _lookup tables_.

+When using LUTs, Shockwaves stores a table of translations rather than a description of how to create a translation.
-When using LUTs, Shockwaves translates all values of types that use LUTs during simulation, and stores these translations along with the translators.
-In the waveform viewer, these are simply retreived using the binary representations in the VCD file.
+Typically, Shockwaves translates all values of types that use LUTs during simulation and stores these translations along with the translators, but it is also possible to pre-populate the translation table.
+In the waveform viewer, translations are simply retreived using the binary representations in the VCD file.

 Since using LUTs is generally much simpler than doing a full `Waveform` implementation,